 Development Initiatives (DI), through aidinfo, has a presence at the Busan meeting and is helping to make sure that IATI receives the attention it needs to improve aid transparency on a global scale.

-Busan’s legacy in this area will be how well it sets a compelling agenda for the future of transparency whilst the remit of the Millenium Development Goals (MDG’s) enter their final three years, donor countries undergo financial retrenchment at home causing pressures on aid budgets (and public support), and new and emerging non-DAC countries rightfully take an ever more influential role in negotiations and impact.
-There is a lot to balance.
-Within this turbulent context, the impact, value for money, and role of aid in improving lives are to be closely examined alongside progress towards meeting those MDGs.
+Busan’s legacy in this area will be judged by how well it sets a compelling agenda for the future of transparency at a time when the remit of the Millenium Development Goals (MDGs) enters the final three years, donor countries undergo financial retrenchment at home bringing pressures on aid budgets (and public support), and emerging / non-DAC donors rightfully take an ever increasing role in negotiations with growing impact (see our recent report on non-DAC donors and humanitarian aid).
+A lot lies in the balance.
+Within this turbulent context the impact, value for money, and role of aid in improving lives are to be closely examined alongside progress towards meeting those MDGs.

-At DI, we’re working with many partners to ensure that resources are more effectively directed, and that people are empowered to make evidence-based, data-informed decisions.
-We believe greater transparency about what resources are going where, from whom, when and by what means will enable donors to more appropriately plan budgets and allocate resources to make the greatest contribution possible to poverty reduction.
+DI works with many partners to ensure that resources are more effectively directed, and that people are empowered to make evidence-based, data-informed decisions.
+We believe greater transparency around what resources are going where, from whom, when and by what means will enable donors to more appropriately plan budgets and allocate resources to make the greatest contribution possible to poverty reduction.